 “Maybe we both just need more practice,” he offered, still trying.

-“Oh, I’ve had enough practice losing to know when I should stop.”
+“Oh, I’ve had enough practice losing to know when I should stop trying.”

 He chuckled.
-“No offense intended, but that’s a little funny coming from a man with two black eyes and a busted scalp.”
+“No offense intended, but that’s a touch funny coming from a man with two black eyes and a busted scalp.”

 “The only game I’ve won at so far is staying alive.”
 I took a sip of the rotgut whiskey.
 It was awful.
 I fought to keep my face from pinching up at the taste.
-“But eventually, the house will win.”
+“But eventually, the house always wins.”